 What is a Scammer?

 A scammer uses deception to trick you out of your money.
 They are skilled at using your emotions against you and making you feel responsible for getting scammed.
 They will blame you and believe you deserve to be scammed.
 In the past, a scammer would have been called a con artist.
-Because scammers lack empathy, they are probably a type of psychopath.
+Because scammers lack empathy, they are probably a sociopath.

 It’s all in your head.